 The Hudson River is 315 miles long and 30 feet deep on average, although its deepest point goes much deeper.
 In fact, it is the deepest river in the United States.
 It was named after Henry Hudson, an Englishman who sailed for the Dutch East India Company.
 This river travels from north to south through New York and New Jersey before reaching the Atlantic Ocean.
 This river is believed to have originated between 13,000 and 26,000 years ago!
 On average, the river is shallow, but there are sections that are extremely deep.
 So, what is the Hudson River’s maximum depth?
 Let’s find out!

 Where Is the Deepest Part of the Hudson River?

 Between Gee’s Point and Constitutional Island in New York City, the Hudson River’s deepest point is known as World’s End, with a depth of 203 feet.
-Near Haverstraw, the river reaches a maximum width of three miles.
-At this moment, the river has been proclaimed to be America’s deepest.
-The Wisconsin glacier, the last glacial episode to occur in North America, brought high sea levels near the mouth of the river.
+The river has been proclaimed to be America’s deepest.
+The Wisconsin glacier, in the last glacial episode to occur in North America, brought high sea levels near the mouth of the river.
 This caused it to rise at various points, making it so deep.